What's at stake in Week 15: Predictions, playoff scenarios, more

 Point spread: HOU -6 | Matchup quality: 26.8 (of 100)

-Sarah Barshop's pick: Even after the Texans fell short against the Colts in Week 14 and failed to continue a nine-game winning streak, it's hard to pick against them in New York.
+Sarah Barshop's pick: Even after the Texans fell short against the Colts in Week 14 and failed to continue a nine-game winning streak, it's hard to pick against them this week.
 Houston's running backs struggled against Indianapolis, but the Texans should be able to get back to the success they had during the streak against this 27th-ranked run defense, which is allowing an average of 132 rushing yards per game.
 Texans 24, Jets 13

 Rich Cimini's pick: There is no compelling reason to pick the Jets.
 They're 0-4 against teams that entered the game with a winning record, the worst mark in the league.
 They've lost those games by an average of 15 points.
 Rookie QB Sam Darnold won't have his leading rusher (Isaiah Crowell) and his leading receiver (Quincy Enunwa), which means plenty of three-and-outs against J.J.
 Watt & Co.
 Texans 31, Jets 13